TheZeuxKiste/ParadoxFileComparer/README.md

 ## What is this?

 A Tool to find probably conflicting Game Files from Paradox' Crusader Kings 3 and open them in VS Code.
-It doesn't actually compare any files for you.
+Despite the name, it doesn't actually compare any files for you.

 ---